This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

-The walk takes around 90-minutes, and not only shows you some of the more hidden away pieces of art but also explains the stories, history and heritage behind them and the island.
+The walk takes around 90 minutes and is almost reason enough to visit Aruba.
+It not only shows you some of the more hidden away pieces of art but also explains the stories, history and heritage behind them and the island.
 It’s not just a ‘this is a carnival dancer mural made of tiles’ kind of tour, but gives you back information on carnival itself, and the who, what, where of San Nicolas and the island as a whole.

 Aruba Art Fair